lathonez/clicker/README.md

 ## Acks

-* This project is essential a fork of [Angular 2 Seed](https://github.com/mgechev/angular2-seed) and would not be possible without it
+* This project is essentially a fork of [Angular 2 Seed](https://github.com/mgechev/angular2-seed) and would not be possible without it
 * @ric9176 and @DanielaGSB for E2E tests (#50)